-Location: West Bank (Palestine)
+Location West Bank (Palestine)

-Duration: August 2015 – January 2016
+Duration August 2015 – January 2016

-Partnership: RIDS (“Rete Italiana Disabilità e Sviluppo”), General Union of Persons with Disabilities (Bethlehem and Hebron sections), Stars of Hope, and Asswat.
+Partners RIDS (“Rete Italiana Disabilità e Sviluppo”), General Union of Persons with Disabilities (Bethlehem and Hebron sections), Stars of Hope, and Asswat.

 People with disabilities face several obstacles on a daily basis: limited access to quality services, a hostile social environment, poor employment opportunities, and exclusion from social and cultural life.
 Discrimination against disabled women is especially pronounced, which makes them one of the most vulnerable and marginalized groups in Palestinian society.

-Promoting the empowerment of people with disabilities, with special emphasis on encouraging the inclusion of disabled women by strengthening the Organizations of Persons with Disabilities.
+The project aims at promoting the empowerment of people with disabilities, with special emphasis on encouraging the inclusion of disabled women by strengthening the Organizations of Persons with Disabilities.

 The three groups developed three distinct research protocols that can be summarized as follows: